 Tragically, in the light of the Grenfell Tower fire, the Government heeded only the second part of the Committee’s advice, instituting a new route for compliance through large-scale testing, and thus weakening the cladding regulations by making it possible to employ combustible insulation above 18 metres.
 In their Response to the Committee’s Report, the Government addressed only the points made in the Summary, and brazenly ignored the proposal to introduce a non-combustibility requirement for all elements of cladding systems that had not been subjected to the large-scale test.

 On a point of detail, I suspect that the Committee could have set the bar for components a little lower at ‘limited combustibility’ and still provided a route for system safety without large-scale system tests.
 Some inorganic products have a low percentage of organic content which could potentially prevent them being classed as ‘non-combustible’, but which would not present a significant fire danger.
 System tests are probably only needed where one or more of the components have a substantial combustible content.

-What the Committee recommended was incorporated into the Scottish building regulation guidance in 2005.
+What the Committee proposed was incorporated into the Scottish building regulation guidance in 2005.
 The Technical Handbook (Domestic) of that year included an Annex (p.
 163 of pdf) with additional guidance for high rise domestic buildings: